Launched in 2006, GAR is the leading resource on international arbitration news and community intelligence.

 Complementing our news service and GAR Live events, we also work with leading practitioners to provide the front-line view on important topics in international dispute resolution.
-These resources are all published free-to-view on the GAR website and are packaged into two distinct series:
+These resources are all published free-to-view on the GAR website and are packaged into three distinct series:

 GAR Know-how is an online Q&A resource which provides practitioners with a dynamic and global reference guide to particular dispute types.
 We currently have five know-hows: GAR Know-How: Commercial Arbitration, GAR Know-How: Construction Arbitration, GAR Know-How: Enforcement, GAR Know-How: Investment Treaty Arbitration, GAR Know-How: Litigation and GAR Know-How: Maritime & Offshore Arbitration and are working on new titles to provide even deeper coverage on international arbitration.